trueheart78/go-call-me-maybe/README.md

 ## Environment Vars

-You need to set the following in your configuration for your environment:
+You need to set the following in your configuration for your environment.
+If they are not setup, the lambda will not work correctly.

 ```
 TWILIO_ACCOUNT_SID